WKSN

-WKSN (1340 AM) is a commercial adult standards radio station licensed to Jamestown, New York.
-Owned by Media One Radio Group, the station serves as a local affiliate for the Cleveland Guardians Radio Network.
+WKSN (1340 AM) is a commercial adult standards radio station licensed to Jamestown, New York, United States.
+Owned by Lilly Broadcasting, the station serves as a local affiliate for the Cleveland Guardians Radio Network.

-Since the mid-2010s, WKSN has, for the most part, had no disc jockeys, except during syndicated programs, and has run a, locally-programed, primarily automated library.
+Since the mid-2010s, WKSN has had no disc jockeys except during syndicated programs, and has run a locally-programed, primarily automated library.
 It currently features adult standards music from the 1940’s - 1970’s.

 Intelligence For Your Life with John Tesh currently airs during the day.
 Local news and community information is featured often as well.

 History

 AM 1340 signed on in 1948 as WJOC.
 It was one of two new Western New York stations to sign on following the move of Buffalo station WEBR from the 1340 frequency to AM 970 (now WDCZ) that year; the other was Lockport's then-WUSJ (now WLVL).
 What is now WKSN used the call sign WXYJ in the mid-1960s before adopting the WKSN call sign and "Kissin'" slogan by no later than 1968.
 For most of its early history, WKSN played a Top 40 format using the "Good Guys" slogan.
 A television sister station, WNYP (channel 26), signed on in 1966, when both stations were owned by Bud Paxson; channel 26 shut down after three years and its license is now being used by a religious station.
 During the 1990s and early 2000s, WKSN (Kissin' Oldies) was an oldies outlet carrying a local morning show and a midday show by Paul Hoefler (now performing commercial jingles in the area), as well the satellite Good Time Oldies from Jones Radio Networks until the station was bought out by Media One Group, LLC in 2003.

 Soon after Media One's purchase, WKSN began being used as a counterprogramming station to the other AM radio station in Jamestown, WJTN, also owned by Media One Group.
 From approximately 2004 until the summer of 2008, the station ran with shows such as Rush Limbaugh (counterprogrammed to a liberal program known as The Hall Closet on WJTN), Imus in the Morning, Bill Bennett, Dr. Dean Edell and Glenn Beck, as well as affiliations with Talk Radio Network and FOX Sports Radio.
 On July 4, 2008, WKSN switched back to the oldies format.
 With the change to oldies (and The Hall Closets discontinuation), Edell, Beck and Ed Schultz were moved to sister station WJTN (Schultz actually began airing on WJTN on June 23, 2008 in Ray Hall's time slot, so both WJTN and WKSN were airing Schultz from June 23 to July 3, 2008), while Rush Limbaugh was dropped from the market altogether (after a brief stint on rival station WLKW-FM, the show again was absent from the southwestern New York airwaves until Limbaugh's death).
 Not long afterward, WJTN also changed to a music format, extending its adult standards/MOR format (at the time only played on Jim Roselle's show) throughout the day.